 Conclusion

 When the electronic ignition water heater won’t light appropriately, do not panic.
-This might be quite concerning, but you will feel relieved knowing the cause.
+This might be concerning, but you will feel relieved knowing the cause.
 Always seek professional help to fix the pilot light or igniter problem.
 Take precautions before trying to check the unit yourself.
 Be mindful of your well-being.